jadelapuente/14jdelap.github.io/content/posts/drafts/python-pooling-process-thread.md

 ---
-title: "What's the compiler's low-level runtime library?"
+title: "How does process and thread pooling work in Python?"
 date: "2024-12-07"
-description: "Learn how fixing a Python decimal module linking error led to 6x performance improvement: a detailed guide on debugging C extensions and symbol errors in Python interpreters."
+description: "Learn how Python implements pre-forking and pre-threading via the `multiprocess` and `threading` modules."
-summary: "Learn how fixing a Python decimal module linking error led to 6x performance improvement: a detailed guide on debugging C extensions and symbol errors in Python interpreters."
+summary: "Learn how Python implements pre-forking and pre-threading via the `multiprocess` and `threading` modules."
 tags: ["python", "compilation", "linking", "symbols"]
 categories: ["python", "c", "software engineering"]
 # series: ["AI"]